geetikavadali/Augmented-Neural-Lyapunov-Control/README.md

 ## Installation

 The code was tested on OS: Linux Ubuntu 20.04
-Three methods are provided to install the dependencies required to run the ANLC code:
+Three methods are hereby provided to install the following main dependencies:

 - Python3.7 or Python3.9
 - [dReal4: v4.21.6.2](https://github.com/dreal/dreal4)